dowjones/react-dropdown-tree-select/README.md

 Type: `any`

-A text or component to be display when the selected options are more than specified in [numberOfChipsToDisplay](#numberOfChipsToDisplay).
+A text or component to be display when the selected options are more than specified in [numberOfChipsToDisplay](#numberofchipstodisplay).
 Clicking on it will show all the options.
 Defaults to `More...`

 ### showLess

-Type: `any` (default: `Less...`)
+Type: `any`

 A text or component to be display when the all the options are shown.
-Clicking on that will show only the chips specified in [numberOfChipsToDisplay](#numberOfChipsToDisplay).
+Clicking on that will show only the chips specified in [numberOfChipsToDisplay](#numberofchipstodisplay).
 Defaults to `Less...`.

 ## Styling and Customization